nicholaspatten/SVGit4Me-local-only/README.md

 # <img src="public/logo.svg" alt="SVG It 4 Me Logo" width="120" style="vertical-align:middle;" />

-**SVGit4Me** is a **local-only** web application for converting raster images (PNG, JPG, etc.) to high-quality SVGs.
-Built with privacy and security in mind, it runs entirely in a Docker container on your local machine, ensuring your images never leave your computer.
+**SVGit4Me** is a **privacy-first, local-only** web application for converting raster images (PNG, JPG, etc.) to high-quality SVGs.
+Built with security and privacy as core principles, it runs entirely in a Docker container on your local machine, ensuring your images never leave your computer and are never uploaded to any external servers.

 ## 🔒 Privacy & Security First

-- **100% Local Processing**: All image conversion happens on your machine
+- **🏠 100% Local Processing**: All image conversion happens on your machine - no files ever leave your computer
-- **No Cloud Uploads**: Images are never sent to external servers
+- **🚫 Zero Cloud Uploads**: Images are processed locally in Docker containers, never sent to external servers
-- **Docker Containerized**: Isolated environment for secure processing
+- **🐳 Docker Containerized**: Isolated, secure environment with all dependencies included
-- **Offline Capable**: Works without internet connection after initial setup
+- **📱 Offline Capable**: Works completely offline after initial Docker setup
-- **No Data Collection**: Zero telemetry or user data collection
+- **🔒 No Data Collection**: Zero telemetry, analytics, or user data collection
+- **⚡ Browser-Based Processing**: Runs in your browser but processes locally for maximum privacy
+- **🗑️ Automatic Cleanup**: Temporary files are automatically deleted after processing

-## Features
+## ✨ Features

-- Upload raster images and convert to SVG instantly
+- **🖼️ High-Quality Conversion**: Upload raster images and convert to crisp, scalable SVGs instantly
-- Preset system for common use cases (Photo, Logo, Lineart, Black & White, etc.)
+- **🎯 Smart Presets**: Optimized settings for Photos, Logos, Line Art, Black & White, and more
-- Customizable vectorization options
+- **⚙️ Customizable Options**: Fine-tune vectorization parameters for perfect results
-- Step-by-step, compact UI for clarity and ease of use
+- **🎨 Dual Processing Engines**: VTracer for color images, Potrace for black & white
-- Download and copy SVG output
+- **📏 Exact Dimensions**: SVG output matches original image dimensions precisely
-- Pan and zoom (with Ctrl/Cmd + scroll) for both raster and SVG previews
+- **🔍 Pan & Zoom**: Interactive preview with Ctrl/Cmd + scroll for both raster and SVG
-- Tooltips for guidance and accessibility
-- Fully responsive and accessible design

-## Features
-- Upload raster images and convert to SVG instantly
-- Preset system for common use cases (Photo, Logo, Lineart, Black & White, etc.)
-- Customizable vectorization options
-- Step-by-step, compact UI for clarity and ease of use
-- Download and copy SVG output
+- **💾 Easy Export**: Download SVG files or copy paths to clipboard
-- Pan and zoom (with Ctrl/Cmd + scroll) for both raster and SVG previews
-- Tooltips for guidance and accessibility
-- Fully responsive and accessible design
+- **🎛️ Step-by-Step UI**: Clear, intuitive interface with helpful tooltips
+- **📱 Responsive Design**: Works perfectly on desktop, tablet, and mobile devices
+- **♿ Accessibility**: Full keyboard navigation and screen reader support

 ## Getting Started

-### Option 1: Docker (Recommended - Easiest Setup)
+### Option 1: Docker (Recommended - Privacy & Security)

-The easiest way to run SVGit4Me is using Docker, which provides a complete isolated environment with all dependencies pre-installed.
+Docker is the recommended way to run SVGit4Me as it provides complete privacy with all processing happening in an isolated container on your local machine.
+No internet connection required after initial setup!

 #### Prerequisites
 - Docker Desktop installed on your system